mikegratton/LetsTalk/README.md

 list(APPEND CMAKE_PREFIX_PATH <your install dir>/lib/cmake/letstalk)
 find_package(letstalk)
 ```
-This will provide the same cmake targets (`letstalk` and `fastrtps`) for linking as
+This will provide the same cmake targets (`letstalk` and `fastdds`) for linking as
 above.

 ## IDL Support in CMake

 Working with IDL in Let's Talk is especially easy.
 Inspired by the protobuf
-cmake support, Let's Talk provides an "IdlTarget.cmake" macro.
-Basic operation
+cmake support, Let's Talk provides an "IdlTarget.cmake" macro that is included when the Let's Talk module is imported.
-is
+Basic operation is
 ```
 list(APPEND CMAKE_MODULE_PATH <your install dir>/lib/cmake/letstalk)
-include(IdlTarget)
 IdlTarget(myIdlTarget SOURCE MyIdl.idl MyOtherIdl.idl)
 ...
 target_link_library(myTarget PUBLIC myIdlTarget)